BradVil21/LetsDefend-Phishing-Detection/README.md

 <br>
 For this alert, I will be using both <b>VirusTotal</b> and <b>AnyRun</b>.
 After inserting the link to both tools, it is shown that this link is coming back to several <b>phishing alerts</b>.
 Now that we have confirmed this link is a threat we can head to step 4.<br><br>

-<b>STEP 4<b><br>
+<b>STEP 4</b><br>
 It is important to find out if anyone has accessed the URL domain within the organization.
 We can view this activity by heading to the <b>"LOG MANAGEMENT"</b> to obtain this information.
-While investigating keep the following questions in mind: <br>
+While investigating keep the following questions in mind: <br><br>
 When was it accessed?<br>
 What is the source address?<br>
 What is the destination address?<br>